-On this page you can find the latest information relating to COVID-19, including the support that is available to residents, businesses and other organisations and what changes have been made to council services in a response to the outbreak.
+Latest information relating to the Covid-19 pandemic, including details about vaccines, the support available to residents, businesses and other organisations, and any changes which have been made to council services as a result.

-We know that the outbreak is a major concern for everyone in East Suffolk, and we are working hard with partners and local communities to ensure that we continue to deliver essential services and that help is available for those who need it.
+We are working as hard as we can, with the support of partners and local communities, to ensure that we continue to deliver essential services and that help is available for everyone who needs it.

 |Government advice||NHS advice|